michaeljones/community-bot/README.md

   - Github API: [Create a Comment](https://developer.github.com/v3/issues/comments/#create-a-comment)

+## Organisation

+Projects should be forked under an organisation so that people who want to help the general 'community-bot' effort can join the organisation and have access to the repositories.
+If we fork under a user instead then admins would have to be individually added to each repository that is cloned which would be slow.

 ## Pool of Ideas

 - Support dictator.
 The original project owner should be able to automatically pass or veto any